-Eligibility for Medicaid in Arizona
+Learn About Requirements for Medicaid in Arizona

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in Arizona?
+Who qualifies for Medicaid in Arizona?

 You will need to determine if you meet the Medicaid eligibility requirements in Arizona for acceptance into the program before applying to receive Medicaid benefits.
 The primary factor to determine eligibility for Medicaid benefits is a petitioner’s gross household income, since the AHCCCS program was created to accommodate low-income individuals and families.
 These applicants include individuals who are not able to receive health care through their place of work and cannot afford private health insurance.